codingchallenges-personalprojects/video-streaming-react/README.md

 # video-streaming-react

-#an app with React/Redux (using: React Router/ OATH based authentication/ Forms and Redux Form/ REST-ful conventions/ Switches with React-Router/ React Fragments/ ...)
+#An app with React/Redux (using: React Router/ OATH based authentication/ Forms and Redux Form/ REST-ful conventions/ Switches with React-Router/ React Fragments/ ...)

 #a clone of a web application called "https://www.twitch.tv/"